JustAnEric/Amika/README.md

 - An ultimate challenge is integrating it with audio input.
 - The RPi will run Debian Bullseye and higher (if there is a higher version) (64-bit)
 - Aimed platform does not currently work as expected.
 (USB microphone isn't being detected)
+- To run Amika on a Raspberry Pi device, your device will need wi-fi, bluetooth, a microphone (audio input), a speaker (audio output) to work correctly.
+- Amika uses AI, it is required to have internet on any device while running the voice assistant.

 # Install Amika on a general device
 ## Linux x32/x64 Architecture